The display space inside the architectural head office for RIBA has been given over to to the notion of perspective.

-RIBA have given over the exhibition space to Sam Jacob Studio who have in some modest way laid of the design of the room to slightly disorient you with angles and mirrors.
+RIBA have given over the exhibition space to Sam Jacob Studio who have in some modest way laid out the design of the room to slightly disorient you with angles and mirrors.

 The drawing’s that have been chosen all show aspects of perspective, but there’s a hidden aspect that’s only really clear if you happen to pick up the silver guide book at the entrance.
 Hint… pick up the silver guide book otherwise the display makes no sense whatsoever.